gemseo/gemseo/doc_src/interface/xls_discipline.rst

 Imports
 -------
-We start by importing all the necessary modules and configuring the logger.
+We start by importing all the necessary dependencies.

 .. code-block:: python

    from numpy import array, ones

-   from gemseo import create_design_space, configure_logger, create_scenario
+   from gemseo import create_design_space, create_scenario
    from gemseo.disciplines.wrappers.xls_discipline import XLSDiscipline

-   configure_logger()

 Create an XLSDiscipline
 -----------------------